 DIY Fossils And Footprints

-This is a really great idea for the little ones.
+This is a really great idea for the little ones to get crafty with coffee.
 All it takes is spent coffee grounds, cold coffee, salt and flour.
 Once the mixture cut out and flattened, you can use the paws plastic figurines (such as dinosaurs) or shells and make impressions into it.
 If you want to keep them permanent, they can be baked.

 Antique Paper Staining